oils-for-unix/oils/doc/error-handling.md

 On the other hand, if you write code with `command_sub_errexit` on, it's impossible to get the same failures under bash.
-So `command_sub_errexit` is not a `strict_*` option, and it's meant for OSH-only / Oil-only code.
+So `command_sub_errexit` is not a `strict_*` option, and it's meant for code that runs only under Oil.

 <div class="faq">